Brink-Software/AksWorkshop/labs/lab2-exploring-k8s-api/LAB.md

 $api = "http://localhost:8080"
 ```

-We can now start exploring the kubeserver api, run the following command to query the api versions.
+We can now start exploring the kubeserver api, run the following command to query the api versions:

 ```powershell
 Invoke-RestMethod -Uri $api/api | ConvertTo-Json